+Labio- Inter- Palato-

-Bilabial Labio- dental Inter- dental Alveolar Palato- Alveolar Palatal Velar Glottal
+Bilabial dental dental Alveolar Alveolar Palatal Velar Glottal

 Stops

 Fricatives

 Affricates

 Nasals

 Liquids

 Glides

 - a.
 Cross out all stimulable sounds.
 (Refer to (4) under Part 1.) - b.
 Cross out all early acquired sounds.
-This would include $/p b t d k g f v m n \eta w j h/$ for English. - c.
+This would include /p b t d k g f v m n η w j h/ for English. - c.
 Of those remaining in your revised pool, CIRCLE those sounds that lead to greater system-wide change, based on language laws (refer to implicational laws in the manual).
 These are your intervention target(s), which can be taught in singleton and/or cluster contexts in real words or non-words (see manual for details related to intervention words); enter them below.
 You can now go on to Part 3: Progress Monitoring.